cado-security/product-help/docs/cado-response/deploy/kubernetes.md

 ## On-Premise Clusters
 If you are using an on-premise or otherwise custom implementation of Kubernetes, you may be able to collect data by executing the Cado Host shell script inside the container.
 See for example, the documentation for OpenShift.
 You may also be able to process the Volume of the node, if you have access to it (see “Collecting the Node Volume” below for more).

-## Alternative Collection Methods via other Agents or Sidecars
-If you are using an agent in your containers that has the ability to execute code, you may be able to collect data by manually deploying Cado Host inside the container for collection.
-A similar approach may be possible using a [sidecar](https://spacelift.io/blog/kubernetes-sidecar-container) container with access to the target container's data, manually deployed.